 - Use Clippers and Style Dogs Into Breed-Specific Cuts

 Ability to Recognize Common Health Problems

-Dog handlers should have an understanding of basic canine health issues, particularly those that are frequently observed in the breed(s) they work with.
-It is also important that handlers note subtle changes in each dog’s behavior or eating habits that could indicate a developing problem.
+Dog handlers should have an understanding of basic canine health issues, particularly those that are frequently observed in the breed(s) with which they work.
+It is also important that dog handlers note subtle changes in each dog’s behavior or eating habits that could indicate a developing problem.

 Individuals working with dogs should also be able to provide basic care such as cleaning a wound, removing fleas and ticks, and giving oral medications.
 Those working specifically in canine health career paths (such as veterinary technician roles) should be able to give injections, collect blood or other body fluid samples, and perform more advanced medical treatments.